The Full Guide to Lateral Hiring in Investment Banking

 Even something like audit is too removed to make a direct jump – you would need a steppingstone role, such as one of the ones above, in that case.

-It can even be quite difficult to move in from other divisions at a bank, such as asset management, wealth management, or sales & trading, because you don’t work on deals.
+It can even be quite difficult to move in from other divisions at a bank, such as asset management, wealth management, or sales & trading, because you don’t work on deals (for more, see our coverage of wealth management vs. investment banking).

 Of those, sales & trading to investment banking is the most viable move, but only if you act quickly and have deal-like experience.